qiaolunzhang/replicated-ds/README.md

 we just receive message and save it in the class VectorClock

 - VectorHandlerThread: we handle new thread in this class

+### 2020/02/19
+Actually, only looking at changed value, may have a problem, that is we will go to an infinite loop!
+Because once I changed the value, I send to the other replica.
+This will makes the other replica send the value to me.

+There are two members in CausalDatastore:

+- self.value_dic{}
+-

+maybe just need to propagate local change!!!